Dear Cheapskate,

 You're so smart, you clever thing!
 Yes, dandelions are edible and delicious!

 Is it difficult to grow dandelions?
 What special equipment is needed?
 A crack!
 All you need is a freaking crack in the concrete.
 Do nothing.
 No watering.
 Nothing.
 And there's your dinner.
-What other urban weeds are edible?
-Do you know???
-There must be a ton.
-Let's forage!

 UPDATE: Whole Foods SELLS dandelion greens for $2.99 a bunch!!!